-Students will explore connections between Japanese language and culture through the use of particular expressions and communicative behaviours, plus recognise values that are important to Japanese-speaking communities.
+This course caters for both new and continuing students, giving them the opportunity to explore connections between Japanese language and culture.
 They will be provided with opportunities to understand that people view and experience the world in different ways, and to reflect on and deepen their understanding of their own heritage, values, culture and identity.

 Students will learn to converse in Japanese about familiar topics including themselves, where they live, places they like to go and activities they like to do.
 Plus some everyday situations which they could apply to their real world e.g. buying items from a shop or ordering from a menu.
 Communicative learning tasks are designed to create authentic real-life contexts for speaking in Japanese to support students in developing their language ability.
-There will be an emphasis on the four macro skill areas of Speaking, Listening, Reading and Writing and students will engage in Japanese texts and resources to obtain, interpret and evaluate information.
+There will be an emphasis on the four macro skill areas of Speaking, Listening, Reading and Writing.
+This intrinsically supports deeper understanding of one's own culture, language, literacy and numeracy skills.

-A lot of learning is achieved through games and hands on activities.
+Learning is achieved through games and hands on activities.
 With opportunities for various crafts, art, drama, role plays, food experiences and Japanese style drumming and flute playing if the students are interested.